Icenium/bond-content/layout-and-navigation/lesson-2.md

 Another big time-saver for MVVM comes when working with data, which we'll look at now.
 For our current app, you've probably noticed that we've started with a ListView with data on the initial screen.
 We'll add a second ListView to work with a related data set in this step.

-- data-source
-- data-bind
-- Both through adding a new collection and ListView to the empty view

 <hr data-action="start" />

 #### Action